gadget-inc/templates/one-time-charge-template/README.md

 ## Missing features

 - A simple way for a developer to modify the cost of using the application (currently requires a GraphQL mutation)
-- Feature gating in the backend
+- Example of gating features in the backend when a merchant isn't paying for the app and is done with the trial